Wilt/three.js_triangulation/README.md

 — [poly2tri](https://github.com/r3mi/poly2tri.js) - poly2tri triangulation library<br>
 — [libtess](https://github.com/brendankenny/libtess.js/) - libtess tesselation library<br>

+To be able to use the **libtess** library you will have to also load the file `tessy.js` into your project.

 ### Triangulation comparison ###

 The second aim of the project is to create compare the results of these different triangulation/tesselation algorithms/libraries in **three.js**.